 Pre-emergent products are the next best thing to gain control of your yard again.
 Moon Valley Nurseries stocks different types of pre-emergent products you will need for your weed prevention plan at our locations.
+Much like the name states, pre-emergent herbicides stop weeds that have not yet grow through the soil by creating a barrier and not allowing the seed to germinate.
 Our Nursery pros will help you pick the right ones for your yard!

 We carry fertilizers for everything on your landscape from palms, to fruit and citrus, to flowering trees.
 Click here to learn more about all the fertilizers that we carry at our nurseries.

 Did you know that trees can get sunburn?
 It’s true.
 Some trees are more susceptible to sunburn, but almost all of them would benefit from extra protection from the sun.

 What we can do is protect the trunk of a new tree with a Protective Tree Wrap.
 Young trees are more vulnerable to sunburn and need protection when the temperatures rise.

 We also recommend staking both new and old trees, if you feel they could be damaged in high winds.
 Staking is beneficial during the monsoon season in the summer.

 This is probably the last month to enjoy being outside because that summer heat is already starting to show up!
 Hopefully, you have been monitoring and taking care of your lawn for the past few months, so any big issues are taken care of by now.

 This is the month you want to complete any intense fertilizing to your lawn, especially if it needs nitrogen.
 As the temperatures rise and rise, nitrogen will be harder to use at a high dose due to its potential burn factor.

 It is good to use some nitrogen-enriched fertilizer now to give your lawn a boost with its growth and development that will keep it looking great through the summer.